gregbkr/kubernetes-kargo-logging-monitoring/README.md

 **Bastion**

-An ubuntu vm where you will run kargo (which is ansible recipes in the background), and manage k8s with kubectl.
+An ubuntu vm from where you will install the infra with kargo tool (which is ansible recipes in the background), and manage/pilot the k8s cluster with kubectl.

-You need latest version of ansible.
-You need Netaddr too:
+You need the latest version of ansible.

+You will need Netaddr install on the bastion too:

     pip install netaddr

 **Firewall**

 This setup doesn't managed firewall rules yet.

-Please create a security group with port 0-40000 TCP & UDP open for all k8s servers inside that group.
+Please create a security group with port 0-40000 tcp & udp open for all k8s servers inside that group.

-Open 22,80,443 port so you ubuntu(bastion) running kargo ansible can install recipes, and run kubectl.
+Bastion will be ouside this group.
+Please give some accesses to bastion on 22,80,443 port so this ubuntu server will be able to run kargo ansible recipes(22/tcp), and run kubectl(443/tcp).

+Open outside acccess to 80,443/tcp, 5601/tcp (kibana), 3000 & 3002/tcp (grafana), 8080/tcp (traefik), 9090/tcp (prometheus), 9999/tcp(k8s-dashboard).

-Open outside acccess 80,443 and in time services we will test later(efk, prometheus) If you need to implement firewall, a good start here: https://github.com/gregbkr/kubernetes-ansible-logging-monitoring/blob/master/ansible/roles/k8s/tasks/create_secgroup_rules.yml
+If you need to implement firewall, a good start here: https://github.com/gregbkr/kubernetes-ansible-logging-monitoring/blob/master/ansible/roles/k8s/tasks/create_secgroup_rules.yml

 **Coreos**